google-apis-rs/generator/README.md

   * I am a fan of simple makefiles, which catch dependencies between files and run a script to generate them.
 This served _OP_ extremely well.
   * get parallelization for free, and make transparent which programs to call and how to get work done.
   * the Makefile serves as hub keeping all commands one would run to interact with the project in any way.
+  * It helps to generate crates only when needed, and can help manage publishing of crates while avoiding trying to upload duplicates.
 * **Cargo/Rust** - fixes `🥵4`, support `🌈1`
   * All work should be done by a Rust binary, which helps keeping things easy with `make`.
 Previously, the single, magical binary was `python`, and when adding even a single additional Rust tool, one would pay with some complexity.
 One Rust binary with multiple sub-command seems reasonable.
 * **rust-fmt** - helps remedy `🥵8`